Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Introduction

 We make the following key contributions:

-\begin{itemize} \item We identify and explore a key tension for LLMs as administrative or judicial decision supports, namely that they should be open to persuasion, but not to an excessively so; \item We propose a novel method of measuring persuadability of LLMs in trilateral settings whereby two ``Advocate'' models compete to persuade a ``Judge'' model; \item We provide the first systematic exploration of the persuadability of LLMs in legal settings. \end{itemize}
+\begin{itemize} \item We identify and explore a key tension in the use of LLMs as administrative or judicial decision supports, namely that a decision-maker should be open to persuasion by compelling legal arguments, but not to an excessive degree that renders them overly impressionable. \item We propose a novel method of measuring the persuadability of LLMs in trilateral settings and demonstrate the distinct features of trilateral as against bilateral persuadability. \item We provide the first systematic exploration of the persuadability of LLMs in legal settings, including measuring the persuadability of a range of open- and closed-weights models and exploring the relevance of legal content and rhetorical form, the role of argument order, and the impact of argument quantity, type and diversity in shaping model persuadability. \end{itemize}

-All code and data used in this study is publicly available, including templates used for generating prompts, the prompts themselves, and detailed analyses of results\footnote{\url{https://github.com/ishnid/ICAIL-2026}}.
+All of the code and data used in this study is publicly available, including the templates used for generating prompts and the prompts themselves\footnote{\url{https://anonymous.4open.science/r/AIL-2026/}}.

+Part of the work presented in this paper has previously been published as a short conference paper in~\citep{Suttle2026}, specifically the initial overall results from Section~\ref{sec:results:overall} and some early work on distinguishing between the effects of legal substance versus argumentative form (contained in greatly expanded form in Section~\ref{sec:results:content-vs-form}).
+The other results and analyses are new to this paper, including analysis relating to the ordering of parties in the prompted scenarios, contrasting between trilateral and bilateral argumentation scenarios, assessment of argument strength with human assessors and further analysis of the persuasive power of arguments according to their quantity, type and diversity.